nkosinathis/sample-node-api/README.md

 Please see static definition file `sample-node-api.yml`
 It configures service endpoint as `sample-node-api` with property `serviceId`
 We also provide api gateway base path `api\v1` with property `gatewayUrl` in same file.
+We also provide api gateway base path `api\v1` with property `gatewayUrl` in same file.

 In effect, service can be accessed with following url: